Immigration Fee Waivers

 When you send an application to the immigration service, there is often a cost or fee that you have to pay for filing the application.
 In some cases, you can ask for a “fee waiver.”
 If the immigration service approves your application for a fee waiver, you don’t have to pay the fee.

 To get a fee waiver you ask for one by filling out Form I-912, Request for a Fee Waiver.
 But you also have to show the immigration service that you can’t pay the filing fee.
-You need to prove 1 of these 3 things:
+You need to prove at least 1 of these 3 things:

-- You get public benefits like subsidized housing, food stamps, MFIP, SSI, or MA.
+- You get public benefits like subsidized housing, food stamps, MFIP, SSI, or MA. or

-- Your income is low
+- Your income is low or

 - You have financial trouble like big bills, or you lost your job or house